nkhil/Brexit_means_Breadsticks/README.md

 ```
 Which was great, because I've not come across `replaceInDom` before.

-Also, there is another working solution listed on [9to5google](https://9to5google.com/2015/06/14/how-to-make-a-chrome-extensions/) which uses `for loops`, which I was trying to avoid.
+There is another working solution listed on [9to5google](https://9to5google.com/2015/06/14/how-to-make-a-chrome-extensions/) which uses `for loops`, which I was trying to avoid.

-I ended up using Steven Frank's solution, but I might still iterate and find my own solution to this, since I know I'm on the right track.
+I used Steven Frank's solution for a previous version, which you can find [on his cloud to butt code](https://github.com/panicsteve/cloud-to-butt/)